Sedia gestatoria: Discontinuance

 Pope John Paul I initially declined to use the ceremonial throne carried on shoulders, along with several other symbols of papal authority, but was eventually convinced that it was necessary to make him visible to the crowds in Saint Peter's Square.
 He was the last pope to use the portable throne.

 Pope John Paul II discontinued the use of a throne carried on shoulders in 1978.
-Neither of his successors, Pope Benedict XVI and Pope Francis, has revived it.
-The sedia gestatoria has been replaced outdoors by the motorized "popemobile", which is often heavily protected and even armoured.
+None of his successors, Pope Benedict XVI, Pope Francis, or Pope Leo XIV have revived it.